sidneyabush/Silica_Spatial_Controls_GRL/README.md

 ## Project status

-Active (manuscript in revision at *GRL*).
+Accepted, in press at *GRL*.
 Breaking changes are possible as we finalize figures and text.

 ---